 The SaaS market is already worth 123 billion dollars in 2021 (according to Statista) and will keep growing.
-In this article, we’ll highlight the steps on how to build a saas product from start to finish.
+In this article, we’ll highlight the steps on how to build a saas product from start to finish and how to negotiate SaaS contracts afterward.

 What is SaaS?